dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 }
 ```

-A drawback of this approach is that the view-model now has a dependency on the `Application` and `MainPage` types.
+A drawback of this approach is that the view-model now has a dependency on the <xref:Microsoft.Maui.Controls.Application> type.
 However, this drawback can be eliminated by passing an <xref:System.IServiceProvider> argument to the view-model constructor:

 ```csharp
 public partial class MainPage : ContentPage